cocomelonc/cocomelonc.github.io/_posts/2026-06-25-ddos-wavelet-detection-1.markdown

 ![ddos-wavelet](/assets/images/209/2026-06-25_11-53.png){:class="img-responsive"}

 Today I want to start a small defensive research series about DDoS detection mechanisms (Anti-DDoS).
-This research not used production architecture, no private telemetry, no vendor internals (Since I sign my NDA with one of the best companies in my country).
+This research not used production architecture, no private telemetry, no vendor internals (since I sign my NDA with one of the best companies in my country).
 Just one simple idea, one small C program, and one reproducible graph.

 The question for this post is: